-It was still cold outside, but it was already time to start thinking of fundraisers for our baseball team.
+The temperature outside was only 20 degrees, but it was already time to start thinking of fundraisers for our baseball team.
 Let’s see…we’d already sold flowers and discounts to a local pizza joint.
 We’d held car washes and signs outside a fast food restaurant.
-They were all fine, but becoming a bit overdone.
+Those were fine ideas, but they were getting a little old.
 Besides, some of those are tough to do in cold weather.

 So I started poking around the internet, looking for ideas.